Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Rationale Behind the Asset Allocation

 The strategic allocation in the Dragon Portfolio is underpinned by a deep understanding of economic cycles and their impact on different asset classes.
 The portfolio is designed to achieve a state of equilibrium, where each asset class complements and balances the others.
+But the word “equilibrium” can sound too clean.
+In real life, equilibrium means one sleeve is usually embarrassing, one sleeve is usually annoying, and one sleeve is usually carrying the emotional story of the portfolio.
+That is the price of not being fully dependent on one regime.

 • Equities and Bonds Synergy: The juxtaposition of equities and long-term bonds leverages the often inverse relationship between stock and bond markets.
-While equities offer growth in a thriving economy, bonds provide a safety net during recessions.
+While equities offer growth in a thriving economy, bonds can provide a safety net during recessions.

 All-Weather vs. Traditional Portfolio Strategies - digital art